sharmaaman4419/core_node/core/tasks.md

 6. What is blocking code ?
 How is it different from non-blocking/async codes ?
 Correct blocking code in index.js to run asynchronously ?
 // Answer here ...

+ 1.Blocking code means that blocking the callstack

+2.Non blocking code means that runnig the code asynchronorus way so that that the callstck does not blocked

 7. Request from browser `https://altcampus.io` and copy request, response and general headers into answer.js.